braze-inc/braze-docs/_docs/_help/release_notes/2017/july.md

 ## New HTML email editor

-You can now easily write and test emails with a full-screen HTML editor that enables live preview, personalization via Liquid and an improved full-screen text editor with line numbers and syntax highlighting.
+You can now easily write and test emails with a fullscreen HTML editor that enables live preview, personalization via Liquid and an improved fullscreen text editor with line numbers and syntax highlighting.
 Learn more about [email composition][54].

 ## Updates to previews